Theme of Symposium:

 Our venue will be the Convitto Della Calza, a 16th century architectural masterpiece.
 Social events will offer Tuscan food and drink, while we share ideas informally and forge new partnerships.

-Once again, we will offer tours of Florence, a city that is, itself, a living museum, the grandest realization of the high Renaissance, updated but intact, within a setting of inspiring beauty.
+Special head-set aided tours will include the highlights of Florence, a city that is, itself, a living museum, the grandest realization of the Renaissance, updated but intact, within a setting of inspiring beauty.